 - While driving, sit in a way that’s not too near or too far to reach over the wheel and gear.
-Use a rolled up towel or lumbar pad to support lower back while driving.
+Use a rolled-up towel or lumbar pad to support the lower back while driving.
 Your buttocks should fit snugly into the seat.

 - While lifting things from the floor, bend your knees and keep the object as close to your body as possible.

-If aches and pains do not go away even after following the above ergonomic tips, the matter needs urgent attention of the doctor.
+If aches and pains do not go away even after following the above ergonomic tips, the matter needs the urgent attention from the doctor.

 These tips prevent neck, back, and shoulder pain but one needs additional support from the medical field as well if the pain is chronic.

 Muscles protect the bones underneath and support the body system.
-If these contract and are under strain for a long time, they are helpless in preventing injury underneath.
+If these contracts and are under strain for a long time, they are helpless in preventing injury underneath.

 These guidelines will only help if you are truthful to your body and follow them regularly.
 If you prioritize work while ignoring health, then sooner or later the ill effects will catch up and you may end up losing the very work one strived for.